Lantheus (NASDAQ:LNTH) Releases FY 2022 Earnings Guidance

 Lantheus (NASDAQ:LNTH – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $3.50-$3.60 for the period, compared to the consensus estimate of $3.08.
 The company issued revenue guidance of $885.00 million-$905.00 million, compared to the consensus revenue estimate of $829.39 million.
 Lantheus also updated its Q3 2022 guidance to $0.80-$0.85 EPS.

-Lantheus (NASDAQ:LNTH – Get Rating) last released its quarterly earnings results on Thursday, August 4th.
+Lantheus (NASDAQ:LNTH – Get Rating) last announced its quarterly earnings results on Thursday, August 4th.
 The medical equipment provider reported $0.89 EPS for the quarter, beating analysts’ consensus estimates of $0.64 by $0.25.
-Lantheus had a return on equity of 28.88% and a net margin of 4.88%.
-The business had revenue of $223.80 million during the quarter, compared to analyst estimates of $204.51 million.
-During the same quarter in the prior year, the company posted $0.11 EPS.
-Lantheus’s quarterly revenue was up 121.4% compared to the same quarter last year.
-On average, equities analysts anticipate that Lantheus will post 2.84 earnings per share for the current fiscal year.
+Lantheus had a net margin of 4.88% and a return on equity of 28.88%.
+The firm had revenue of $223.80 million during the quarter, compared to the consensus estimate of $204.51 million.
+During the same quarter last year, the firm earned $0.11 EPS.
+The firm’s revenue for the quarter was up 121.4% compared to the same quarter last year.
+On average, analysts forecast that Lantheus will post 2.84 EPS for the current fiscal year.

 Lantheus Holdings, Inc develops, manufactures, and commercializes diagnostic and therapeutic products that assist clinicians in the diagnosis and treatment of heart, cancer, and other diseases worldwide.
 It provides DEFINITY, a microbubble ultrasound enhancing agent used in ultrasound exams of the heart; TechneLite, a technetium generator for nuclear medicine; Xenon-133 to assess pulmonary function; Neurolite to identify the area within the brain where blood flow has been blocked or reduced due to stroke; Cardiolite, an injectable Tc-99m-labeled imaging agent; Thallium-201 to detect cardiovascular disease; and Gallium-67 to detect various infections and cancerous tumors.